-This recipe has been a standard in my family since it came out in Bon Appetit’s December 2002 issue.
+This recipe has been a standard in my family since it came out in the Bon Appetit December 2002 issue.
 We adapted it a little bit and it is my son’s favorite recipe for Christmas cutouts.

 They are great decorated with melted chocolate or buttercream frosting.
-We like a confectioner’s sugar glaze adapted from King Arthur Flour’s website, ‘Simple Cookie Glaze’, you’ll find that adapted recipe below as well.
+We like a simple confectioner’s sugar glaze that is easy to mix and use.

 The cookie and glaze recipes will make 3 to 4 dozen cookies, depending on how large you cut the cookies.

 3/4 cup unsalted butter, softened but not melted

 2 teaspoons vanilla extract

 1/2 teaspoon freshly grated nutmeg

 1 teaspoon baking powder

 2 1/2 cups unbleached all-purpose flour, plus more for rolling and cutting